ekalachev/hucker-rank/README.md

 # Algorithms

-Here I'm solving different algorithms from HackerRank portal and other resources.
+Here I solve different algorithms from HackerRank portal and other resources.